 Your doctor may recommend measures to reduce your pain, including:

 - A back brace to support your back

 - Physical therapy, involving stretching and strengthening exercises

-- Counseling, to learn ways to understand and manage your pain
+- Counseling to learn ways to understand and manage your pain

-These health care providers can also help:
+These other health care providers may also help:

 - Massage therapist

 - Someone who does spinal manipulation (a chiropractor, osteopathic physician, or physical therapist)

 If needed, your doctor may prescribe medicines to help with your back pain: